from training.npr.org: https://training.npr.org/sources/oni-blackstock/

 Henna Budhwani is an associate professor at the University of Alabama, Birmingham, School of Public Health.
 A medical sociologist, Budhwani researches the causes and effects of health disparities among populations stigmatized due to their background, health status and residence in areas that lack resources.
 Her recent research focuses on improving COVID-19 and HPV vaccine uptake by addressing hesitancy.

-Dr. Tonia Poteat is an associate professor of social medicine, core faculty in the Center for Health Equity Research and a clinical provider certified in HIV medicine and gender-affirming medical care at the University of North Carolina, Chapel Hill.
+Tonia Poteat is an associate professor of social medicine, core faculty in the Center for Health Equity Research and a clinical provider certified in HIV medicine and gender-affirming medical care.

 Marsha Jones is a grassroots organizer and health educator, and the co-founder and executive director of The Afiya Center, a reproductive justice organization in North Texas founded and directed by Black women.